-Each year, around 50 vintage, recreational, and home-built aircraft are put on display outside the Steven F. Udvar-Hazy Center.
-Pilots answer questions about their aircraft, and in some cases visitors can sit inside the cockpit.
+More than 50 vintage, recreational, military, and home-built aircraft will be on display outside the Steven F. Udvar-Hazy Center on Saturday, June 20, 2015.
+Pilots will be with their aircraft to answer questions, and in some cases visitors can sit inside the cockpit.

 777 aircraft over from Washington-Dulles International Airport.